3 Reasons Grandparents Can File for Custody of a Grandchild in North Carolina

 - What Will the Court Consider When Evaluating My Custody Claim?

-- The biological parents have taken actions which are inconsistent with their protected status of a parent (for example, leaving the child with a third party for an extended period of time)
+- The biological parents have taken actions which are inconsistent with their protected status of a parent (for example, voluntarily leaving the child to live with a non-parent for a long period of time).

-- The biological parents can’t care for the child due to things like mental illness
+- The biological parents can’t care for the child due to a serious issue such as mental illness.
+This is referred to as neglect.

 “I wanted to thank you.
 I know it takes a lot to put together a case.
 After the first time meeting with you, you remembered our information, barely referring to your notes and continued to do so.
 You were generous with your thoughts and ideas as to how we could get what we were hoping for and it's so appreciated.
 We couldn't have gotten the verdict yesterday without you....It really does make a difference that you seem to care.”